The Retreat: Growth and change

 Quaker as Friends Asylum in 1813, gained trust from the United States of America and had the opportunity to open the first private Friends Hospital which was a mental health facility on Philadelphia.
 During that time it was difficult to treat and impossible to cure mental health problems.
 In addition, Samuel's book with his explanation about the moral treatment gained trust from the community, and helped to raise money for the hospital.

 The abolitionist, John Candler, was appointed Superintendent in 1841.
 However the Lunacy Act 1845 necessitated the appointment of a medically qualified superintendent and in 1846 the John Thurnam was appointed.
 Moral therapy was gradually replaced by medication, special diets and hydrotherapy.
 The size of the institution grew and the formerly close-knit community ethos was left behind.
 In addition, both Quaker influence and the number of Quaker patients decreased through the century.
 After the initial period for which it is best known, therefore, there were marked changes in management, therapy and client groups.

 Between 1880 and 1884, most patients of The Retreat were under 50, single, and non-Quaker.
 A majority have been assessed today as having met criteria for a diagnosis of schizophrenia or a mood disorder.
 The majority experienced delusions, with the most common being of persecution, grandeur and guilt, while about a third had religious content.
 Just under a third of patients were suicidal.
 Drug therapy was commonly prescribed.
 Just over a third of patients had a history of assault on other patients or asylum staff.
 About a tenth of patients were force-fed at some stage during their stay.
 About a half of patients were discharged within a year of admission, with the prognosis being better for patients with a mood disorder than for schizophrenia, but just under a third remained in the asylum for five or more years.

 As key people in the history of The Retreat, the names of Katherine Allen and George Jepson were given to two units at the hospital.

+1952 air incident

+A Gloster Meteor WH342 from 66 Squadron at RAF Linton-on-Ouse crashed at The Retreat on Friday 29 February 1952.
+Pilot Officer John Speirs Paterson (1 March 1927 – 29 February 1952), from Waterworks House in Farewell and Chorley in Staffordshire, died in the crash.
+He attended the King Edward Grammar School in Lichfield, and the University of Cambridge.
+The tail landed in the cemetery and the body tore the roof off part of the building, but there were no casualties among the patients or staff.